 Angkor and my highlight temple, Ta Prohm

 Scattered throughout a huge area of forest, the temples of Angkor are one of the world's greatest man-made wonders and people from far and wide come to this small corner of northwest Cambodia to marvel at their splendour.

-Of all the temples, my personal favourite is Ta Prohm, recognisable by its crumbling buildings part strangled by the enormous roots of silk-cotton and fig trees.
+Of all the temples, my personal favorite is Ta Prohm, recognisable by its crumbling buildings part strangled by the enormous roots of silk-cotton and fig trees.

 Many of the guidebooks tell you to visit Angkor Wat — the largest temple — at dawn, but I'd steer you to Ta Prohm.